My name is Alan Kaplan; welcome to my blog. My posts concentrate on Windows scripting, administration and security.

 Many years ago I authored macros for WordPerfect 5.0 and 5.1, which were favorably reviewed by both PC Magazine and PC World.
 I am a member of the Carolina IT Professionals Group and the Charlotte PowerShell User Group.
 I have been a guest author for the Microsoft Scripting Guy Blog.

 I started writing and supporting freeware and shareware back in the early 1990’s because I wanted to give back to the online community.
 This was pre-internet, and the online community was a much smaller space.
 I have had people help me and I do the same.
 If you have any questions or problems with the scripts posted here, please send me a note.
-If your question is pressing, I may ask you to give me a call.
+My personal email is my first name at the domain name.